Arkuradev/scandinavian-retreats/README.md

 If you rename any of these environment variables, you must also update the references inside your `apiFetch` (or equivalent API utility).
 Your fetch wrapper expects:
 ```ts
 import.meta.env.VITE_BASE_API_URL;
 import.meta.env.VITE_NOROFF_API_KEY;
 ```
+These environment variables are used by the custom `apiFetch` wrapper to handle:
+- Base URL for all API requests
+- Required API key for protected endpoints

 > 🔒 Your `.env.local` file should never be committed to Git.
 It is ignored by default via `.gitignore`.